gwdg/ssgoe2017/README.md

   A book that teaches you how to deal with constant changes

 - [The Dip, by Seth Godin](https://www.goodreads.com/book/show/324748.The_Dip):
-  Thought about when to quit and when to stay.
+  Thoughts about when to quit and when to stay.

 - [So Good They Can’t Ignore You, by Cal Newport](http://calnewport.com/books/so-good/):
-  On why it's more important to focus on building your skills, and why "Following your passion" is not a good advice.
+  On why it's more important to focus on building your skills, and why "Following your passion" is not always a good advice.

 - [Deep Work, by Cal Newport](http://calnewport.com/books/deep-work/):
   By the same author, recommendations for how to work more focused and why that is important.